 The 70 mile (112km) route around the island transports walkers to the top of dramatic chalk cliffs, through picture-perfect coastal villages, along beautiful stretches of golden sand and even past a former royal residence.
 There’s also a chance to walk in the footsteps of dinosaurs.

 This post published December 2020.
 We walked the Isle of Wight Coastal Path in January 2020.
-This guide is intended for future use, when it is safe to travel.
-Please visit the Isle of Wight Tourism website for the latest safety information.
 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small percentage of the sale at no extra cost to you.

 The Isle of Wight Coastal Path

 First, I’m going to give you an overview of the Isle of Wight Coastal Path, which will be followed by our day-by-day walking experience.
 If you’re just wanting all of the important details and tips, there’s a full Isle of Wight Coastal Path guide in the second half of this post.